I haven’t received any order confirmation or shipment confirmation emails. Did you receive my order? Was my order shipped?

 Do you ship live animals or plants during extremely hot or cold weather?

-In the summer we only ship to areas where day time highs are below 95 degrees on the day your package is scheduled to arrive.
-In the winter we only ship when your nighttime lows are above 32 AND your daytime highs above 45.
+In the summer we usually ship to areas where day time highs are below 95 degrees on the day your package is scheduled to arrive.
+In the winter we usually ship when your nighttime lows are above 32 AND your daytime highs above 45.
 The animals are shipped in an insulated container and we include a heat pack whenever appropriate.
 If your weather is too cold or too hot we wait until the next week and check your weather again to see if shipping is possible.
 We repeat this every week until we see that your temperatures are in the “safe” zone.

 But I need my animals ASAP despite bad weather.
 What to do?